A Simple and Adaptive Dispersion Regression Model for Count Data: Application to Real Datasets

-For this example, we use data from \cite{grunwald2011statistical}.
-They consist of 5209 observations and report the daily count of using (albuterol) asthma inhalers for 48 children suffering from asthma, aged between $6$ and $13$ during the school day, for a period of time at the Kunsberg School at National Jewish Health in Denver, Colorado.
-The main objective of this analysis is to investigate the relationship between the inhaler use (representing the asthma severity), and air pollution, which is recorded by four covariates: the percentage of humidity, the barometric pressure (in mmHG/1000), the average daily temperature (in Fahrenheit degree/100) and the morning levels of $PM_{25}$, which are small air particles less than 25mm in diameter.
-The response variable, which is the inhaler use count, has a sample mean of $ 1.2705 $ and variance of $ 0.8433 $, thus pointing to a case of under-dispersion relative to Poisson.
+For this example, we used data from \cite{grunwald2011statistical}.
+These consisted of 5209 observations and reported the daily count of using (albuterol) asthma inhalers for 48 children, aged between $6$ and $13$, suffering from asthma during the school day, for a period of time at the Kunsberg School of National Jewish Health in Denver, Colorado.
+The main objective of this analysis was to investigate the relationship between the inhaler use (representing the asthma severity) and air pollution, which was recorded by four covariates: the percentage of humidity, the barometric pressure (in mmHG/1000), the average daily temperature (in $^\circ$F/100), and the morning levels of $PM_{25}$, which are small air particles less than 25 mm in diameter.
+The response variable, which was the inhaler use count, had a sample mean of $ 1.2705 $ and variance of $ 0.8433 $, thus pointing to a case of underdispersion relative to Poisson regression.

-The results in \autoref{tab:MLEs_example2} suggest that DW and COM-Poisson regression provide better fitting than both Poisson and NB models, according to both AIC and BIC.
-For DW, the parameters are reported with the parametrization linked to the median as previously described.
-The left panel of \autoref{fig:VR_2} indicates under-dispersion relative to Poisson and NB across the full range of the covariates, and a good fit of DW compared to the other models (VR values close to 1).
-COM-Poisson could not be added to this plot due to the complexity in calculating the theoretical variances in this case.
-The right panel compares the observed and expected frequencies for the three models and shows again a good fit for DW.
-Finally, \autoref{fig:residuals_hist_ex2} plots the randomized quantile residuals from the DW regression model, which are only moderately departing from normality (p-value of Kolmogorov-Smirnov (KS) test: 0.025).
+The results in Table~\ref{tab:MLEs_example2} suggest that DW and COM--Poisson regression provided better fitting than both Poisson and NB models, according to both AIC and BIC. {The COM--Poisson regression considered here was based on} \citep{sellers2008flexible} {with the following probability mass function}:

+GP regression was also attempted on this dataset, but it did not improve on COM--Poisson regression (AIC = 13550.17) and is thus not reported in the table.
+For DW regression, the parameters are reported with the parameterisation linked to the median, as previously described.
+The left panel of Figure~\ref{fig:VR_2} indicates underdispersion relative to Poisson and NB regression across the full range of the covariates and a good fit of DW regression compared to the other models ({VR} values close to 1).
+COM--Poisson regression could not be added to this plot because of the complexity of calculating the theoretical variances in this case.
+The right panel compares the observed and expected frequencies for the {four} models and shows again a good fit for DW regression.
+Finally, Figure~\ref{fig:residuals_hist_ex2} plots the randomised quantile residuals from the DW regression model, which only moderately depart from normality ($p$-value of Kolmogorov--Smirnov (KS) test: 0.025).